 The RFG program is divided into two phases.
 Phase I ran from 1995 through 1999 and the more stringent Phase II began in 2000.
 SR at 13, citing 59 Fed.
 Reg. at 7716-7717.
 Section 211(k)(3) of the CAA requires RFG to meet the more stringent of either a formula standard or VOC and toxic air pollutant performance standards.
 During the rulemaking process, USEPA determined that these performance standards were more stringent.
 Id., citing 59 Fed.
 Reg. at 7723-7724.
 The performance standards require specific minimum reductions in emissions of VOCs (during the high ozone season or summertime) and toxics (year-round).
 Id.
-During Phase I, the rule required VOC emission and toxic air emissions.
+During Phase I, the rule required VOC emission and toxic air emission reductions from RFG measured on a mass basis at least equal to 15% of baseline emissions.
 Id., citing 59 Fed.
 Reg. at 7717.
 For Phase II, the rule requires VOC and toxics performance standards, each of which must be at least equal to a 25% reduction from baseline emissions.
 Id.
 USEPA may adjust the performance standard upward or downward, but the reduction can be to no less than a 20% reduction from baseline emissions.
 Id.